perviz19/VulnXSS/README.md

 # Vuln-XSS
 Vuln-XSS is a tool designed for identifying Cross-Site Scripting (XSS) vulnerabilities in web applications.
 It helps to automate the testing process by using a variety of XSS payloads to detect potential security issues.

+## Disclaimer
+This software is provided "as is" without warranties of any kind.
+The authors are not responsible for any issues or damages resulting from its use.
+Use it at your own risk.

 ## Features
 Test for XSS vulnerabilities using a range of payloads.
 Support for different browser profiles and user-agents.